-As you review our policies, keep in mind that seeing you successfully through this school year is paramount to Macaulay administration and staff.
+As you plan and move forward, keep in mind that seeing you successfully through this school year is paramount to Macaulay administration and staff.
 We are committed to doing what we can to help you.

 If you have questions, please contact Sr. Associate Dean Ugoretz at email@example.com.